Cross-domain Neural Pitch and Periodicity Estimation: Baseline architectures

 CREPE is trained in a supervised manner.
 The probability for each pitch bin is predicted independently due to the choice of loss function.
 Rather than transforming the network logits to a categorical distribution over pitch bins via a softmax activation and evaluating using categorical cross entropy (CCE) loss, CREPE uses a sigmoid activation and binary cross-entropy (BCE) loss on each pitch bin.
 This choice means that the network can simultaneously place high confidence at multiple pitch bins.
 This could be useful for polyphonic pitch estimation; however, our work focuses on monophonic pitch estimation.
 CREPE applies a Gaussian blur to the one-hot-encoded training targets (with a standard deviation of 25 cents) followed by peak normalization.
 This encourages the network to increase the variance of its prediction by assigning probability mass to adjacent pitch bins.

-The pitch candidate selection algorithm used in CREPE produces pitch values (in Hz) from the quantized output space by removing all probability density outside of a window of nine pitch bins (180 cents) near the argmax pitch bin and then taking the expected value.
+The pitch candidate selection algorithm used in CREPE produces pitch values (in Hz) from the quantized output space by removing all probability density outside of a window of nine pitch bins (180 cents) centered on the argmax pitch bin and then taking the expected value.
 We call this \textit{local expected value decoding}, as it improves resolution by assuming the expected value of the normalized distribution mass near the argmax prediction coincides with the peak.
-Note that the original CREPE paper does not indicate that they use a small window during decoding---instead taking the expected value over all 360 bins.
-The small window is used in the open-source CREPE implementation and improves performance relative to using all bins due to removing probability density from harmonics.